ds4se/chapters/menzies/inductiveManifesto.md

- _Inductive software engineering_ is that branch of software engineering focusing on the delivery of data mining based software applications to users.
+ _Inductive software engineering_ is that branch of software engineering focusing on the delivery of data mining based software applications.
 Within those data miners, the core problem is _induction_ which is the extraction of small patterns from larger data sets.
 Inductive engineers
-spend much effort trying to understand user goals in order to inductively generate the models that most matter to those user.
+spend much effort trying to understand bsuiness goals in order to inductively generate the models that   matter the most.

 Previously, with Christian Bird, Thomas Zimmermann, Wolfram Schulte, and Ekrem Kocaganeli, we wrote an _Inductive Engineering Manifesto_ [1] that offered some details on this new kind of engineering.